-The Latest: Cuomo pushes new train tunnel in Trump meeting
+The Latest: Cuomo calls Trump tunnel meeting productive

 ALBANY, N.Y.
-(AP) — The Latest on Cuomo's meeting with Trump about funding for a new rail tunnel (all times local):
+(AP) — The Latest on New York Gov. Andrew Cuomo's meeting with Trump about funding for a new rail tunnel (all times local):

 4:05 p.m.